-The most frequent Grade 3-4 TRAE, which is considered an important medical event, was neutrophil count decrease/neutropenia.
-These neutropenic events were not associated with fever or infection and generally did not require growth factor support.
+The most frequent Grade 3-4 nemvaleukin-related adverse event was neutrophil count decrease/neutropenia, with certain instances considered nemvaleukin-related serious adverse events.
+These neutropenic events were generally not associated with fever or infection and generally did not require growth factor support.
 We believe the events are associated with the overall mechanism of action of nemvaleukin and a margination of overall cell populations, as the majority of events were transient in nature (lasting a shorter duration of approximately 4 days although recovery overall could be longer), and most did not lead to discontinuation of treatment.
-Only a small number of patients had TRAEs leading to discontinuation: 3% and 4% of patients using nemvaleukin as monotherapy and in combination, respectively.
+Only a small number of patients had a nemvaleukin-related adverse event leading to discontinuation: 4.1% and 3.6% of patients using nemvaleukin as monotherapy and in combination, respectively.
 To date, no CLS events have been reported by investigators or identified in our extensive analysis of a broad spectrum of adverse events of special interest.